-Every homeowner has a different need, different family, different concerns.
-We believe it’s important to listen to those issues and find a solution that addresses them.
+Each homeowner has different needs, wants, desires and concerns.
+We believe it’s important to listen and find a solution that successfully addresses all of them.

-Every existing building, or every plot of land, is different.
-We believe that we have to understand the building and site in order to find the solution – The materials.
+Every existing building, every site, and every plot of land is different.
+We believe that we must understand the building and site to find the solution.
+The materials.
 The restrictions.
 The views.
 The history.
 Everything.

-Every budget is different.
-Someone once told me that “the most expensive house you can build is the wrong house”.
-Most people don’t build a lot of houses in their lifetimes, and we want to make sure that, whatever your budget, you don’t build the wrong house.
+A colleague once told me that “the most expensive house you can build is the wrong house”.
+Most people don’t build a lot of houses in their lifetimes, and we want to make sure that, whatever your budget, you build the right house.